-Half Moon Bay has three distinct programs at Half Moon Bay and Pilarcitos high schools, and currently has approximately ~50 youth participants.
+Half Moon Bay currently has two programs at Half Moon Bay High School and Cunha Intermediate School.
 Most of these youth hail from working-class communities, immigrant families, and first-generation college backgrounds.
-They organize community service opportunities, advocate for safe and healthy environments, and work on policies that benefit youth.
+They advocate for safe and healthy environments, and work on policies that benefit youth.

 Half Moon Bay High School students are invited to join our meetings every Wednesday at 12:30pm via zoom – you can sign up here!!

-For more information at Half Moon Bay High School, contact Rubi Salazar: [email protected]
+For more information at Half Moon Bay High School, contact Rubi Salazar: [email protected].

-For more information, contact Adam Wilson: [email protected]
+For more information, contact Rod Spikes: [email protected].